JuliaGPU/HSA.jl/README.md

 Known Issues
 *   HSA.executable\_get\_symbol does not find symbols
 *   HSA.add\_write\_index(queue, idx) does not seem to work
-*   Cannot compile Kernels declared in more than one nested function (or something like that)
+*   Cannot compile Kernels not declared in top level scope (or something like that)
     +   argument type jl\_value\_type\* not found
         Maybe because of hidden environment arguments that are passed to the nested function?
     +   HSA intrinsics not declared...